 Suggested by The RTW Guys

-Nikko is a must visit place for anyone travelling to Japan.
+Nikko is a must see in Japan for anyone travelling to this country.
 Locals capture it perfectly in the well-known Japanese saying “Never say ‘kekko’ (beautiful) until you’ve seen Nikko”.

 Nikko is definitely a very special place in Japan.